Come behind-the-scenes and explore the medieval streets & alleyways of ancient Genova with us.

 Don’t say you weren’t promised.

 Stayed April 2017, traveled as a couple

 Included in our behind-the-scenes exploring, we have a variety of options, limited only by time.
 There is Ligurian, and Genovese, food to taste ... in my favourite restaurants and bars in and around the city.
 An old-fashioned, famous-in-Liguria, confectionary shop where 18th century equipment is still used.
 There are markets - fruit & vegetable, fish and antiques too.
 Live music, the Italian Rivieria., and a range of museums that might blow your mind.
 It's a city with a constant stream of superb exhibitions.
 We'll see what's on when you're here.

 We have to much to taste and drink and explore.
 So let's talk about how you want me to tailor this experience to fit with your interests.

 It's Genova.
 Everything is possible.
 Just ask me.

-I prefer to work with small groups of 3-4 women, and so you might want to bring together a group of your friends and plan your trip according to dates that work for you.
+I prefer to work with small groups of 3-4 people, and so you might want to bring together a group of your friends and plan your trip according to dates that work for you.
 Just get in touch with me to check dates and prices.

 Accommodation - 6 nights in the exquisite Genoese B&B, with hosts I simply adore.

 Transport costs to workshop locations.

 Breakfast, lunch & dinner each day.